binapani-edu/blog/blogs/journey-through-social-media/content.md

 Launched in August 2003 by Tom Anderson and Chris DeWolfe, MySpace quickly became the world's most popular social networking site in the mid-2000s.

 Its signature 'Top 8' friends list, blogging tools, and embedded music players attracted artists and musicians seeking visibility and promoting their work.
-It's music integration helped launch artists like Arctic Monkeys and Lily Allen.
-By August 2006, MySpace had over 100 million users, surpassing Google as the most visited website in the U.S.
+Its music integration helped launch artists like Arctic Monkeys, whose fans created a viral MySpace community sharing bootleg tracks, and Lily Allen, who used the platform to directly upload demos that became chart-topping hits.
+This demonstrated MySpace's unique capacity to bypass traditional industry gatekeepers.
+By August 2006, MySpace had over 100 million registered users, surpassing Google as the most visited website in the U.S.

 Its high level of personalization and focus on music set it apart, making it a cultural and technological milestone and it was acquired by News Corporation for $580 million.
-The acquisition of MySpace proved initially profitable, as Rupert Murdoch nearly doubled his investment through a later deal with Google worth $900 million.
+The acquisition of MySpace provided significant revenue through a deal with Google worth $900 million - a three-year search and advertising partnership that effectively recouped News Corp's initial investment.

 However, post-2008 its dominance was rapidly eroded with the rise of Facebook, offering minimalist interface, cleaner design, better user experience, and enhanced privacy features.
 By the early 2010s, MySpace had rebranded as a music-focused platform but never regained its former position.
+News Corp later sold MySpace to Specific Media for $35 million in 2011.

 Despite its fall, MySpace paved the way for future social media platforms by showing the power of online communities, user-generated content, and personalized digital identities, making it a cultural and technological milestone in the development of social networking, before Facebook eventually overtook it.